BradleyLyman/get-creative-with-heaps/P1-Color/3-2-image-palette/README.md

   * `2` orders pixels by saturation
   * `3` orders pixels by value (lightness)
   * any other key resets the pixels to their original order

-# Overview

-Every picture has a secret color palette.
-One way to tease it out is to reorganize the picture according to the color properties of it's parts.
-This deconstruction can help the eye to see the *color* pattern instead of the shape of the picture itself.

-## Implementation Notes

-**Sorting Pixels**

-Sorting pixels is a super weird operation.
-It's certainly not a *common* need for a game engine.

-This demo provides a way to sort pixels in the `PixelTools.hx`.
-This demonstrates a fun feature of the haxe programming language: [static extensions](https://haxe.org/manual/lf-static-extension.html).
-In the `Main.hx` demo source, look for a place where `toSorted` is called on an instance of `hxd.Pixels`!

-**Reading Images**

-Heaps.io provides *amazing* support for reading resources out of the `res` directory.
-They can be accessed with the `hxd.Res.` prefix, look for it in the code!